BetonQuest/BetonQuest/docs/Documentation/Conditions-List.md

 ## Party: `party`

-To see details about parties read "Party" chapter in **Reference** section.
+This is part of the [party system](Parties.md).
 This condition takes three optional arguments: `every:`, `any:` and `count:`.
 "Every" is a list of conditions that must be met by every player in the party.
 Any is a list of conditions that must be met by at least one player in a party (it doesn't have to be the same player, one can meet first condition, another one can meet the rest and it will work).
 Count is just a number, minimal amount of players in the party.
 You don't have to specify all those arguments, you can use only one if you want.

 !!! example
     ```YAML